idaholab/moose/framework/doc/content/syntax/Materials/index.md

 (`OptionalMaterialProperty` or  `OptionalADMaterialProperty`).
 If the requested property is not provided by any material this reference will evaluate to `false`.
 It is the consuming object's responsibility to check for this before accessing the material property data.
-Note that the state of teh returned reference  is only finalized _after_ all materials have been constructed, so a validity check must _not_ be made in the constructor of a material class but either at time of first use in `computeQpProperties` or in `initialSetup`.
+Note that the state of the returned reference is only finalized _after_ all materials have been constructed, so a validity check must _not_ be made in the constructor of a material class but either at time of first use in `computeQpProperties` or in `initialSetup`.